-Objective: Reduced maximal muscle strength and strength endurance has been found in patients with hypermobile Ehlers-Danlos syndrome/Hypermobility Spectrum Disorder (hEDS/HSD) and is recognized as a common associated feature of the disorder.
-However, it is currently not documented to which extent these parameters change over time.
-Therefore, an 8-year follow-up study was performed to investigate this evolution.
+Objective: Reduced maximal muscle strength and strength endurance have been found in patients with hypermobile Ehlers-Danlos syndrome/hypermobility spectrum disorder (hEDS/HSD) and are recognized as common associated features of the disorder.
+However, the extent to which these parameters change over time is currently not documented.
+Therefore, the purpose of this 8-year follow-up study was to investigate this evolution.

-Methods: Thirty female patients (mean age: 41 years) with hEDS/HSD and 17 controls participated at baseline and eight years later.
-Maximal muscle strength and strength endurance tests of the knee flexors and extensors (Biodex), and two lower limb posture maintenance tests were performed to evaluate static strength endurance.
-In addition, muscle mass and density were evaluated by dual-energy X-ray absorptiometry and peripheral quantitative computed tomography.
+Methods: Thirty female patients (mean age 41 years) with hEDS/HSD and 17 controls participated at baseline and 8 years later.
+Maximal muscle strength and strength endurance tests of the knee flexors and extensors, and 2 lower-extremity posture maintenance tests were performed to evaluate static strength endurance.
+In addition, muscle mass and density were evaluated by dual-energy x-ray absorptiometry and peripheral quantitative computed tomography.

-Results: Maximal muscle strength and strength endurance were significantly lower at both baseline and follow-up in the hEDS/HSD group compared to the control group (p≤ 0.007).
-Maximal muscle strength of the knee flexors (decreased in the control group: pɳ2 : 0.139), strength endurance of the knee extensors (decreased in the hEDS/HSD group and increased in the control group: pɳ2 : 0.244) and muscle density (decreased in the hEDS/HSD group: pɳ2 : 0.263) showed a significantly different evolution over eight years.
+Results: Maximal muscle strength and strength endurance were significantly lower at both baseline and follow-up in the hEDS/HSD group compared to the control group (P ≤ 0.007).
+Maximal muscle strength of the knee flexors (decreased in the control group: pɳ2 = 0.139), strength endurance of the knee extensors (decreased in the hEDS/HSD group and increased in the control group: pɳ2 = 0.244), and muscle density (decreased in the hEDS/HSD group: pɳ2 = 0.263) showed a significantly different evolution over 8 years.
 No other significant differences in evolution were found.